programminghistorian/jekyll/lessons/vector-layers-qgis.md

 {% include figure.html src="../images/pei19.png" caption="Figure 19" %}

--   a Snapping options window will open: click on the box beside coastal\_polygon, for the Mode category select “to vertex and segment”, for Tolerance select 10.0, and for Units select ‘pixels’.
+-   a Snapping options window will open: click on the box beside coastal\_polygon, for the Mode category select "to vertex and segment", for Tolerance select 10.0, and for Units select 'pixels'.
     Click OK

 {% include figure.html src="../images/pei20.png" caption="Figure 20" %}